-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by th undersigned thereunto duly authorized.
-Acrivon Thera apeutics, Inc. Date: December 15, 2022 By: /s/ Peter Blume-Jensen Peter Blume-Jensen, M.D., Ph.D.
-Chief Executive Officer and President
+Pursuant to the requirements of the Securities Exchange Act of 1934. the registrant has duly caused this report to be s signed on its behalf by the undersigned thereunto duly authorized.

-By:
+Acrivon Therapeutics, Inc. Date: May 9, 2023 Ву: /s/ Peter Blume-Jensen Peter Blume-Jensen, M.D., Ph.D.
+D. (.)
+M. (.)
+2022 D Chief Executive Officer and President Date: May 9, 2023 By: /s/ Rasmus Holm-Jorgensen Rasmus Holm-Jorgensen Chief Financial Officer 82